suriyun-production/bomber-io-docs/docs/pages/000-changelog-photon.md

 # Changelog (PUN2)

+1.19 (2020-07-02)
+- Change to move characters by changes transform's position, rigibody will be used to applies force.
+- Add `ExplosionForce` and `ExplosionForceRadius` settings to `Bomb Entity` it will applies to force character when explode.

 1.18 (2020-05-08)
 - Fix black fade not fade out when start game sometime
 - Reduce character stats update packet size.